clemensv/avrotize/avrojson.md

 ### Feature 4: Avro time, date, and duration logical types

-When serializing data typed with one of Avro's logical data types for dates and times, the data is encoded into and from a JSON `string` value, which is an expression as defined in IETF RFC3339.
+When encoding data typed with one of Avro's logical data types for dates and times, the data is encoded into and from a JSON `string` value, which is an expression as defined in IETF RFC3339.